nexusriot/AI-Houkai/docs/ROADMAP.md

 - **`/ready` has no probe deadline** — the 5 s is a cache TTL, not a timeout, and the route is auth-exempt and never caches a failure.
+- **`mcp` is capped at `<2`** — mcp 2.0.0 removed `mcp.server.fastmcp` (the
+  FastMCP server was renamed to `mcp.server.mcpserver`), so an unbounded requirement made every fresh install resolve to a version the code cannot import.
+The cap restores reproducible installs; porting `mcp_server/server.py` to the 2.x API is real work across 41 tools and should lift the cap in the same change.
+- **`houkai list --format json` on an empty store** prints a human message to stderr and nothing to stdout, so the output is not parseable JSON.
+Any script piping it has to tolerate the empty case (see `list_ids` in `functional_tests/test_e2e.py`).
+- **The sidecar index is Python-only** — tracked as Tier 1 #2, and deliberately absent from `parity.json` so the gap is explicit rather than an unstated lie.